sit-fyi/sit/doc/architecture_overview.md

 One can initialize a SIT repository in their working directory using `sit init` command.
 It will create `.sit` directory.

-### Issue
+### Item

-Issue is a topic or a problem for debate, discussion and resolution (aka "ticket") and is represented by a uniquely named directory within a repository.
-While some issues might be named manually (might be a great way to establish some conventions), it is generally recommended that a globally unique identifier is generated for every new issue (such as UUID, which is the default employed by SIT)
+Item could be a topic or a problem for debate, discussion and resolution (aka "ticket") and is represented by a uniquely named directory within a repository.
+While some items might be named manually (might be a great way to establish some conventions), it is generally recommended that a globally unique identifier is generated for every new item (such as UUID, which is the default employed by SIT)

-Because of SIT's extensible nature, issue can be also be used to represent a wild variety of entities.
-For example, a Kanban board with its records representing movement of other issues into, across and out of the board.
+Because of SIT's extensible nature, item can be also be used to represent a wild variety of entities.
+For example, a Kanban board with its records representing movement of other items into, across and out of the board; as well as accounts, documents with annotations and other types tracked items.

-Each issue is comprised of zero or more records (although issues with zero records aren't very practical).
+Each item is comprised of zero or more records (although items with zero records aren't very practical).

-You can view, create and comment on issues by launching `sit-web` (`./target/release/sit-web`) and exploring the [Web UI](http://localhost:8080).
+You can view, create and comment on items by launching `sit-web` (`./target/release/sit-web`) and exploring the [Web UI](http://localhost:8080).

-You can also create a new issue using `sit issue` command and you can list IDs of all issues using `sit issues**.
+You can also create a new item using `sit item` command and you can list IDs of all items using `sit items**.

-#### Listing issues
+#### Listing items

 **NB**: This section is using the "plumbing" command line interface.
-It helps with understanding how SIT works but ultimately most common interactive workflows should be done using `sit-web`:
+It helps with understanding how SIT works but ultimately most common interactive workflows should be done using `sit-web` (such as one for issue tracking):

 <center>
 <p align="center">